Tributes paid to reggae legend Lee ‘Scratch’ Perry, who has died at 85

 — Andrew Holness (@AndrewHolnessJM) August 29, 2021

+Perry was also the recipient of a Jamaican national honour, the Order of Distinction at the rank of Officer.

-Tributes have begun to pour in for Perry, including one from Charlatans frontman Tim Burgess, who posted a picture of the late reggae icon and wrote: “His adventure continues beyond this realm”
+Tributes have begun to pour in for the late reggae legend, including one from Charlatans frontman Tim Burgess, who posted a picture of the late reggae icon and wrote: “His adventure continues beyond this realm”

 “Blessed journey into the infinite.
 RIP Lee ‘Scratch’ Perry,” Flying Lotus said on Twitter, while Lupe Fiasco wrote: “AFRICAN BLOOD IS FLOWING THROUGH I VEINS SO I AND I SHALL NEVER FADE AWAY!!!!”